yosephha/Crank-Starter/README.md

 - Requires users to be logged in to start a project and make contributions

 ### Projects
-- When the Index page loads it makes an AJAX request to fetch all the projects from the DB.
-It fetches necessary information for displaying the tile.
+- When the Index page loads it makes an AJAX request to fetch all the projects.
+As the controller receives the request it builds a JSON of all the necessary attributes and associations for displaying the tile.

 - Starting a project asks for all required fields of the project and all rewards associated with it.
 It then creates both in one request